 Conclusion

 Extreme scale application workflows, such as the fusion workflow described in this paper, generate very large amounts of data, which needs to be processed and analyzed before potential insights from the simulations can be realized.
 Managing, storing and retrieving these large volumes of data have become critical challenges.
 The central objective of the SIRIUS project is to address these challenges and minimize the time to insight for scientific workflows at extreme scales by enabling predictable performance across the storage system.
-We achieve this by understanding how the storage system can interact with the middleware so that the data with the highest utility is kept on the fastest layers of the storage system for as long as specified.
-This paper presented and overview of the SIRIUS project and its primary research components.
+We are creating a new understanding of how users can describe their intentions by describing the data utility, and refactor their data to achieve faster storage, retrieval, and understanding of the information contained in the data.

 Acknowledgment